Musical direction

 Giampaolo Bisanti, Musical Director

-From 2016 to 2022, he was Music Director of the Teatro Petruzzelli in Bari.
-In Liège, he has conducted Rigoletto, Anna Bolena, Alzira, La Sonnambula, Il Barbiere di Siviglia, Les Contes d’Hoffmann, Rusalka and Falstaff, as well as several concerts including those with Plácido Domingo, Ermonela Jaho, Verdi’s Requiem and a tribute concert to Puccini.
-His upcoming projects include new productions of Benvenuto Cellini at the Semperoper in Dresden, Madama Butterfly at the Vienna Staatsoper, Adriana Lecouvreur at the Théâtre National du Capitole in Toulouse and Il cappello di paglia di Firenze at the Teatro Carlo Felice in Genoa, as well as Nabucco at the Vienna Staatsoper, Tosca at the Hamburg Staatsoper, the Deutsche Oper in Berlin and La Scala in Milan, and Aida at Opera Australia in Sydney.
+From 2016 to 2022, he was the Musical Director of the Teatro Petruzzelli in Bari.
+In Liège, he has conducted Rigoletto, Anna Bolena, Alzira, La Sonnambula, Il Barbiere di Siviglia, Les Contes d’Hoffmann, Rusalka, and Falstaff, along with several concerts.
+Among his upcoming engagements are new productions of Benvenuto Cellini at the Semperoper in Dresden, Madama Butterfly at the Staatsoper in Vienna, Adriana Lecouvreur at the Théâtre du Capitole in Toulouse, and Il Cappello di Paglia di Firenze at the Teatro Carlo Felice in Genoa, as well as Nabucco at the Staatsoper in Vienna, Tosca in Hamburg, at the Deutsche Oper in Berlin, and at La Scala in Milan, and Madama Butterfly at Opera Australia in Sydney.
+This season, he returns for La Traviata, Tristan und Isolde, and Werther, along with the concerts Pucciniana and La Damnation de Faust.

 Dear friends,